(Resting Thallium Scan, Cardiac Nuclear Imaging, Cardiolite Scan, Sestamibi Scan)

 What happens during a resting myocardial perfusion scan?

-A resting myocardial perfusion scan may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+You may have a resting myocardial perfusion scan on an outpatient basis or as part of your stay in a hospital.
+Procedures may vary depending on your condition and your healthcare providers practice.

 Generally, a resting myocardial perfusion scan follows this process: